-1 Simple Trick for Finding Time to Talk with your Spouse (When You Have Small Children)
+1 Simple Trick for Finding Time to Talk with your Spouse (When You Have Kids)

 If you’re a parent, you know that finding time to talk with your spouse can be extremely challenging.